 2 | Expenses are accounted or booked when the obligation to pay arises | Expenses are booked when they are actually paid |

-3 | Tax liability arises when income is booked – tax may become payable when income may not have been received | Tax liability arises in the year income is received – so it makes you pay tax only when income is in your hands. |
+3 | Tax liability arises when income is booked – tax may also become payable even if the income is not received | Tax liability arises in the year in which income is received – so it makes you pay tax only when income is received. |

-6 | For Example – Your mobile bill dated 15th February to 15th March has been received.
-This bill will be captured as an expense in the month of March for accounting purposes – though you may or may not pay this until 31st March (you may actually pay in the next tax year).
-Note that on an estimated basis your mobile cost for remaining 15 days of March may also be accrued using a reasonable basis when your books of accounts are closed on 31st March for tax purposes. | For Example – Your mobile bill dated 15th February to 15th March has been received and this bill will be booked as an expense in the month of March when you pay it before the 31st March (therefore gets booked in the same tax year).
+5 | For Example – Your mobile bill dated 15th February to 15th March has been received.
+This bill will be captured as an expense in the month of March for accounting purposes – though you may or may not pay this until 31st March (you may actually pay in the next year).
+Note that on an estimated basis your mobile bill cost for remaining 15 days of March may also be accrued using a reasonable basis when your books of accounts are closed on 31st March for tax purposes. | For Example – Your mobile bill dated 15th February to 15th March has been received and this bill will be booked as an expense in the month of March when you pay it before the 31st March (therefore gets booked in the same tax year).
 If you decide to pay it in April it will get booked as an expense in the next tax year (though the expense or mobile usage pertains to the previous tax year). |

 Note that the accounting method you choose will have to be followed for all clients, all revenues as well all expenses.
 It may appear that by using Cash basis of accounting you tax liability will be reduced.